Garfield1002/Fractal/README.md

 ### C++

 This was one of my first C++ and OpenGL projects, so quite a lot.
-Here are a few takeaways:

-- `uniforms` in GLSL to pass data to the shaders
-- Classes and Header files (`Shader::Shader`)

 ### CMake